Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 September 2025 22.28.52 UTC
+- WIB: Kamis, 25 September 2025 23.33.43 UTC
-- WITA: Kamis, 25 September 2025 23.28.52 UTC
+- WITA: Jumat, 26 September 2025 00.33.43 UTC
-- WIT: Jumat, 26 September 2025 00.28.52 UTC
+- WIT: Jumat, 26 September 2025 01.33.43 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: nature
+Kategori: motivational